santina/TREC_2005_Experiment/reports/evaluation_termfreq.md

 # Aim

-Evaluate the precision of clustering results using two different matrix (term frequency and binary) in combination with two different distance functions (cosine and Euclidean)
+Evaluate the precision of clustering results using three different matrices (term frequency, binary, TF-IDF) in combination with two different distance functions (cosine and Euclidean)

-There are two ways to measuring precision, either how precise they are in retrieving papers in the same category, or retriving **relevant** papers in the same categorie.
+Each abstract has 20 top closest abstracts.
+There are two ways to measuring precision, either how precise they are in retrieving papers in the same category (number of the same category out of 20), or retriving **relevant** papers in the same categorie.

-# Consider only category
+# Results
+Easier just to do side by side comparison.

+First, load the two datasets (two different evaluation standards)

 ```r
 category <- read.table("../closest_neighbors/evaluation_category.result")